Barry Irwin: Racing around the globe

-Barry Irwin's stable, Team Valor International, is a global venture.
+Irwin's stable, Team Valor International, is a global venture.
 Since 1987, one in every 4 horses raced by the stable has won a stakes race.
 A total of 163 stakes winners have been campaigned by Irwin's stable, of which 100 have won Graded races.
 Irwin has developed 77 horses to have won or placed in a Grade 1 race, 30 of which have won a total of 40 Grade 1 races.

 A total of 16 individual horses have won a combined total of 21 Championships throughout the world, including in the United States, England, Ireland, France, Germany, Italy, Brazil and South Africa.

 Irwin's stable has campaigned winners in the following locales: United States, Canada, England, Ireland, France, Germany, Italy, Austria, Switzerland, Dubai, Saudi Arabia, South Africa, Hong Kong, Japan, Brazil, Uruguay, and South Korea.

 Authoring

 In the year 2000, Eclipse Press, the publishing arm of the industry magazine The Blood-Horse began a series of books about the greatest horses in the history of American racing.
 This was called the Thoroughbred Legends Series.
 In 2002, Barry Irwin was invited to write the Legends Series book "Swaps; the California Comet" which told the story of the 1955 Kentucky Derby winner.
 Irwin eagerly accepted the task since Swaps was his favorite racehorse of all time.

 In 2016, Barry Irwin published his memoirs titled "Derby Innovator; the Making of Animal Kingdom", in which he reviews the moments in his life which helped to form his unique perspective on horse racing, including management and breeding.
 He also shares some excellent insight and background on many of the famous racehorses who carried his colors to the winners' circle - from his first stakes win in the 1970s in California, all the way to the 2011 Kentucky Derby with Animal Kingdom.

+In 2026, Irwin published his first novel, a work of fiction titled "A Knight Errant", a tale of a young turf writer who happens upon a horse born to be a truly great runner.
+In a press release, the author stated that he had three major goals in writing the story; a) to show why fans of horse racing are so passionate about the sport, b) what it is like to campaign a top-level equine athlete, and c) what the difference is between equine medications and performance-enhancing drugs.

 Irwin has also been a long-time contributor of Op-Ed pieces for the Paulick Report, The Blood-Horse, Sporting Post and the Thoroughbred Daily News on industry matters.